Offbeat Hampi

 Sunrise from Anjaneya hill, hampi

-Birthplace of Lord Hanuman, located on the other side or Hippie Island.
+Birthplace of Lord Hanuman, is located on the other side or Hippie Island.
 It will be easy if you are living there, as you have to climb a few hundred steps to reach there.
 But climbing in the dark has its own rewards.
-Sun-rises, uncovering each and every boulder in Hampi.
-The river starts to shine again, while birds wake up to fly on the horizon.
-Each boulder wakes up after warming up, and Hampi again becomes alive.

 Scootying Hippie island: